jeffahunter/empty/README.md

 # empty

-This is an empty repository
+This is an empty repository.